drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-02/exercise.md

 Filename: execute.rs
 -->

-> Flipping over the _quasi-digital_ portrait from _SECTION 31_.
-Hey, wait a minute.
-There's a small red switch in the top left corner.
+> Flipping over the _quasi-digital_ portrait from SECTION 31 you just noticed something.
+Hey, there's a small red switch fastened at the top left corner.
 Is that a power button?
+Oh yeah!
+Sometimes NFTs aren't just pretty portraits, but they can actually _do_ something.

 ### "Contractors" vs "Librarians"